franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why hyperscript doesn't work in user_settings.html
+- Replace the little hyperscript with filter_by_value.
+- Refactor filter_by_value.
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).
 - Add status complex status creation (like Whatsapp).